a

 What of personal data protection elsewhere in the world?

-By 2023, 65% of the world’s population will have its personal data covered under modern privacy regulations, according to Gartner, the global research organisation.
+By 2023, 65% of the world’s population will have its personal data covered under modern privacy regulations, according to Gartner, the global research organization.

-As more and more social and economic activities take place online, the importance of privacy and data protection is increasingly recognised.
-Of equal concern is the collection, use and sharing of personal information to third parties without notice or consent of consumers.
+As more and more social and economic activities occur online, the importance of privacy and data protection is increasingly recognized.
+Collecting, using, and sharing personal information with third parties without consumers' notice or consent is of equal concern.

 Many data protection law initiatives continue to be passed and adopted.
-2022 will see more regions in Europe, the Middle East, the United States, and the Asia Pacific introducing or amending data privacy and protection laws.
+2022 will see more European regions, the Middle East, the United States, and the Asia Pacific introducing or amending data privacy and protection laws.

-137 out of 194 countries had put in place legislation to secure the protection of data and privacy.
+137 out of 194 countries had put in place legislation to secure data and privacy protection.

 Africa and Asia show different levels of adoption, with 61% and 57% of countries have adopted such legislation.
 The share in the least developed countries is only 48%.